 You are viewing a story from harrypotterfanfiction.com

-When she and Albus joined James and Tyler for lunch, Rose filled her plate, but rather than eat the food, she pushed it around her plate with her fork.
-After about ten minutes, her meal was reduced to an unappetizing meld of potatoes, beans, and apple slices.
+When she and Albus joined James and Tyler for dinner, Rose filled her plate, but rather than eat the food, she pushed it around her plate with her fork.
+After about ten minutes, her meal was reduced to an unappetizing meld of potatoes, bread, and apple slices.

 “Hey, Rose,” Tyler said.
 She glanced up.
 “Are you okay?”

 She tossed her fork down onto her plate.
 “I’m just frustrated,” she said.
 “We were supposed to be learning the Patronus Charm in class today, and I couldn’t even make vapor.”

 “I’ll help you tonight, if you like,” James offered immediately.

 “I will, too, if you like,” Tyler added.
 “Forget vapor, we’ll have you casting a corporeal Patronus in no time.”
 He grinned.
 “Without Malfoy slipping something into your tea.”

 The mention of Scorpius brought everything she’d been trying to put out of her mind into focus, which she knew wasn’t going to help her concentration.
 “Thanks.”